Explanations and lies

 ‘They went all the way in both directions to and from the edge of the property.
 The person seems to have climbed over the property perimeter fence at the end – that would take some athleticism.’

-‘So they didn’t just start near the earth bridge?’
+‘So they didn’t just start near the hard-earth bridge?’

 ‘Not as far as we could see.
-Why are you focussing on that earth bridge, as you put it?’
+Why are you focussing on that hard-earth bridge, as you put it?’

-‘Because the footsteps broke there and you would have seen that too.’
+‘Because the footsteps broke there and that might have been significant.’

-‘Yes we did but I’d like to hear you first.’
+‘Yes we saw that but I’d like to hear you first.’

 ‘Good questions.
-They were deep in one or two places – outside the little window and then there was that eight foot earth bridge you speak of, where there were none.
-Then they started again and went down to the fence.
-Puzzled us.
-I’d like to know your ideas.’
+They were deep in one or two places – outside the little window and then there was that eight foot hard-earth bridge you speak of, where there were none, then they started again and went down to the fence.
+Puzzled us – I’d like to know your ideas.’

-‘My ideas depend on these questions.
+‘My ideas depend on this next question.
 Was there any sign the prints were coming out of the side of and then returning to the gully?
 Obliquely, I mean, to and from the path?’

 ‘No, they were virtually dead centre all the way down – a person moving quickly it seemed.
-They were deepest on the way back down, for the first ten yards but then became lighter.
-As far as we could see, they were light on the way up.’
+They were deepest on the way back down for the first ten yards but then became lighter.
+As far as we could see, they were light all the way up.’

 ‘Could they have been a man’s, say, with a size 9 shoe?’

-‘If he was wearing galoshes or wellies, then I’d say no, they were more likely a woman’s.’
+‘If he was wearing galoshes or wellies, then I’d say no, they were more likely a woman’s, otherwise – possible.’

 ‘I don’t want to try your patience too much longer but what about inside the house?
 We heard different stories about intercoms etc. and they might have been altered before you came.
 One tale is that there was no connecting intercom from the conservatory, which would have meant that to hear a conversation in the conservatory, you’d have needed to be close, say in the next room, the kitchen.’

-‘Was there any horse in the top, middle or lower stall?’
+‘Were there any horses in the top, middle or lower stall?’

 ‘When we got there – one in the top stall, one in the middle – but that could have changed in the time between the event and when we arrived.
 The lower stall was unoccupied.’